Congratulations on taking this important career step to earn your ACS Certified Cheese Professional!

 Applications will not be reviewed without accompanying payment.
 Member fees are available only to individual members in good standing of ACS.
 If you wish to apply for ACS membership please allow sufficient time for processing.
 Payment can be made by VISA, MasterCard, Discover, American Express or Debit card.
 No other form of payment will be accepted.

-- The application processing fee is non-refundable.
+- The application and exam fees are non-refundable.

 1. High school or GED basic education,